anthemion-org/ogle-web/README.md

 Other times, functions are named only with nouns.
 When this is done, the noun is what the function _returns_.

+[todo]
+'Ck' for boolean
+	In place of 'is'/'has'
+	Nouns or functions that return nouns
+	Distinguishes adjective 'uCkReady' from verb 'uReady'
+		Similar to 'uStatReady', which is named after what it returns Verb/noun ambiguity still possible

 Factory functions often have roots that begin with `From`; the noun is implicit, since these functions can be invoked only after specifying the containing class or module:

 ```
 const oBoard = Board.uFromParse(oParseBoard);
 ```

-Long names produce long expressions that are hard to read (especially when wrapped) so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
+Long names produce long expressions that are hard to read, especially when the length causes the line to wrap, so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
+Some developers, after being confounded by a few poorly-chosen abbreviations, forswear identifier abbreviation altogether.
+Every person, every team, and every industry abbreviates things, so the question isn't _whether_ to abbreviate, it is _when_ and _how_ to abbreviate.
+The obvious answer: longer terms, and terms used more often both deserve abbreviation.
+Note here that the more you use a given term, the more you gain from abbreviation, and the safer it is to abbreviate, as the repetition makes the abbreviation easier to remember.
+My projects frequently use the word ‘Position’, so I abbreviate aggressively to produce ‘Pos’.
+When I use a less common word like ‘Possible’, I choose something longer (like ‘Possib’) or leave it unabbreviated.
 A word that is abbreviated once is abbreviated everywhere (outside of comments) and _always the same way_ throughout the project.

+An array (or other container) of values is fundamentally different from a single value,

+It is usually not necessary to indicate the type of the container within the root,

+It is important that names distinguish

+[todo]
+plurals
+arrays and other containers
+add ‘i’
+Distinguishes `Posi` from `Poss`

+When an object is used as a map (rather than a general-purpose data structure) 'By'
+`CtsByText`

+[todo]
+‘elision’
+	`Pt2.uFromParse(aParse)`
+	Only if the type is used to prefix the function Static methods
+		Module API exports

 ### Function parameter checks